-The trace view is designed to make navigating, investigating, and sharing data about a particular trace easy and intuitive.
-Once a trace is viewed, it is persisted forever so that it can be bookmarked, shared, and reviewed in the future.
+The trace view is designed to make navigating, investigating, and sharing data about an individual end-to-end transaction (i.e. a "trace") both easy and intuitive.
+Whenever a trace is viewed in LightStep, it is persisted forever so that it can be bookmarked, shared, and reviewed by your team at any point in the future.

 The trace mini-map shows a condensed view of the overview trace, allowing you to quickly navigate to different parts of large, complex traces.
 The different services within the system are displayed in different colors to give a sense of the overall service interactions.